maxmatical/ml-cheatsheet/ML tips/general tips/README.md

 - Ranger
 - Ranger21
 - RangerAdabelief
+- Shampoo
+  - distributed shampoo for JAX
 - (Adaptive) SAM + optimizer

 For training large models when memory is an issue
 - AdaFactor (although AdamW might be better for Large LMs, see twitter thread and GOPHER paper)
 - Distributed Shampoo
+  - more memory overhead than adam, but more stable, better performance for large models
 - Novograd
 - AdaGraft
 - SM3